YashBorekar/VirtualMedConnect/README.md

 ## Security

 - All API endpoints are properly validated
-- Authentication uses secure session management
+- JWT-based authentication with secure token handling
+- Password hashing using bcrypt
 - Database queries use parameterized statements
 - Environment variables for sensitive data